Hirdyansh9/Re-Identification-in-a-Single-Feed/Approach1/README.md

 ### Outcomes:

-* The system somewhat tracks players and re-assigns their IDs when they reappear in the frame.
+* The system tracks players and somewhat re-assigns their IDs when they reappear in the frame.
 * The final processed video demonstrates the functionality of the pipeline.
-* Performance was measured at **~15.4 FPS**, which is suitable for near real-time analysis.
+* Performance was measured at **~15.4 FPS**.

 ---